hitoshi-watase/sercrod/docs/reference/directives/attribute-href.md

 #### Summary

 :href is an attribute binding directive that controls the href attribute of a link or resource element.
-It evaluates a Nablla expression and writes the result into the href attribute, optionally passing the value through a configurable url filter.
+It evaluates a Sercrod expression and writes the result into the href attribute, optionally passing the value through a configurable url filter.
 The binding is one way: data updates change the DOM attribute, but changes to the DOM attribute do not update data.

 :href is part of the generic colon attribute family and shares the same evaluation rules as other colon bindings such as :src and :action.